Share this page with social media websites

-Child Protective Services (CPS) recognizes that 16 hours of pre-service training for foster parents is insufficient.
-Therefore, CPS requires potential foster parents to attend Parent Resource Information Development Education (PRIDE) as part of the family’s required pre-service training.
+CPS requires potential foster parents to attend National Training and Development Curriculum (NTDC) as part of the family’s required pre-service training.

-Texas PRIDE is a 35-hour competency-based training program that is co-trained by an agency staff member and a foster or adoptive parent.
-PRIDE provides prospective foster families with base knowledge of information on caring for children in the child welfare system.
-PRIDE covers topics such as child attachment, loss and grief, discipline and behavior intervention, effects of abuse and neglect, sexual abuse, working with the child welfare system, and the effects of fostering and adopting on the family.
+Texas NTDC is a 19-hour training program that provides prospective foster families with base knowledge of information on caring for children in the child welfare system.
+NTDC covers topics such as child attachment, loss and grief, discipline and behavior intervention, effects of abuse and neglect, working with families who have children in the welfare system, and the effects of trauma on children and families.

-The state minimum standards require that prospective foster families also complete the following trainings or certifications, which are not part of the PRIDE curriculum:
+The state minimum standards require that prospective foster families also complete the following trainings or certifications, which are not part of the NTDC curriculum:

 - Certification in both First Aid and infant/child/adult CPR

 - Medical Consent